RasaHQ/benchmark-lookup-ee/README.md

 ## how to run get_wiki_file.py ##
 `get_wiki_file.py` was used to produce `data/tennis_test.txt`.
 It grabs the text contents of a Wikipedia file, and outputs them, one sentence per line for test data.
 You can use it to produce your own messages to process.
 Alternatively, you can define your own file of messages to process.
 Each line in the file should be one message.
+Of course.

+The sentence tokenization is done with the [nltk sentence tokenizer](https://www.nltk.org/api/nltk.tokenize.html#nltk.tokenize.punkt.PunktSentenceTokenizer)
+This is not perfect, but will do.
+References are stripped, and any sentence shorter than three words, as separated by whitespace is discarded.
+The nltk sentence tokenizer only supports some languages.
+Please check the output of the script to see if the sentences have been tokenized mostly correctly.

 ### arguments: ###
 - `--title` is the (case-sensitive!) title of the page you want to grab (default: "History of tennis")